 Parents are encouraged to have periodic conferences with teachers.
 Parent-Teacher conferences occur twice during the school year and will be specified on the school calendar.
-For a conference at any time other than on a regularly scheduled school conference date, please contact the office for arrangements to meet with the teacher during their arranged times.
+For a conference at any time other than on a regularly scheduled school conference dates, please follow the Teacher Meeting Times Schedule that is distributed in the beginning of the school year and is also available on the school website.
+Please contact the office in the morning of your expected visit to ensure that teachers are available.